Styles

 Spacing

 Padding controls space inside an element's box; margin controls space outside.
+The string form mirrors the CSS padding / margin shorthand verbatim — write the same value you'd write in a stylesheet.

 | Property | Type | Description |